Awards, Fellowships & Scholarships

-The Dean’s Award for Outstanding Teaching Assistant is awarded to a College of Science and Technology graduate student who demonstrates exemplary teaching and is making significant contributions to the field of STEM education through outreach and mentoring.
+The Dean’s Award for Outstanding Teaching Assistant is awarded to a College of Science and Technology graduate student who demonstrates exemplary teaching, as well as making significant contributions to the field of STEM education through outreach and mentoring.

-The Outstanding Research Award in Biology recognizes College of Science and Technology graduate Biology students who demonstrate excellence in research.
+The Outstanding Research Awards recognize College of Science and Technology graduate students who demonstrate excellence in research.

-Select graduate Biology students who excel as teaching assistants receive Outstanding Teaching Assistant Awards in Biology.
+Select graduate students who excel as teaching assistants receive Outstanding Teaching Assistant Awards.